How will divorce affect my child?

 This is the question some parents find crosses their mind as their marriage comes to an end.
 Others realise that divorce or permanent separation is the only solution.

-As proceedings kick-in, whether you are dealing with a vexatious litigant or are able to calmly hit the mediators’ office, all parents have worries ranging from living arrangements to child custody plans.
-“How will the children deal with the divorce?” and “How will I deal with the children and the divorce?”
+As proceedings kick-in, whether you are dealing with a vexatious litigant or are able to calmly hit the mediators’ office, all parents have worries including living arrangements, child custody plans and how the children will deal with the divorce.

 Mums and Dads who experienced a childhood where their own parents were together can feel that they are letting their own offspring down.
 They can feel that they have failed as parents.
 Research says that all children deal with divorce in different ways, but for sure, as it is for adults, the first year is extremely difficult as everyone is forced to adjust to a new way of living.
 Some children bounce back quicker than others.